-It’s always a privilege to be able to access the wonderful Studiocanal archive of British titles to discover images for potential pop art collections and it’s led to five art print ranges so far: The Avengers, Audrey Hepburn, School For Scoundrels, Carry On Films, and, most recently, Joanna Lumley.[UPDATE: Since writing this blog post in July 2016, new pop art collections in collaboration with Studiocanal have been added to the site including Joan Collins, Hammer Horror, Julie Christie, Beat Films, The Wicker Man, and British Film Noir.]
+It’s always a privilege to be able to access the wonderful Studiocanal archive of British titles to discover images for potential pop art collections and it’s led to five art print ranges so far: The Avengers, Audrey Hepburn, School For Scoundrels, Carry On Films, and, most recently, Joanna Lumley.[UPDATE: Since writing this blog post in July 2016, new pop art collections in collaboration with Studiocanal have been added to the site including Joan Collins, From Stage to Screen, Hammer Horror, Julie Christie, The Wicker Man, and British Film Noir.]

 An absolute honour to visit, you can feel the history in the walls and roads of Pinewood – from Goldfinger Avenue where Sean Connery drove the classic Aston Martin, to the corridors, buildings, and parking areas featured in the Carry On films, everywhere you look is a reminder of classic film history.